danavery/attention-encodings/README.md

 1. Input some text to be tokenized.
 Hit return or click "Tokenize"
 2. Click on one of the displayed tokens
-3. Toggle "Use positional embeddings" to see how the distance rankings change when the token's positional embedding is added to the vocabulary embeddings
+3. Toggle "Use positional embeddings" to see how the similarity rankings change when the token's positional embedding is added to the vocabulary embeddings
 4. In the "Similarity and Rankings" tab:
     * See the rankings of, and similarity to, the token's encoding against the original token embeddings.
 5. In the "Similarity across Layers" tab: